Ryason55/quake_mission_packs_ry-vitalized/README.md

 &nbsp;&nbsp;-Super Nailgun moved within the entry room so it's more in the way
 &nbsp;&nbsp;-Thunderbolt moved slightly so it's in the middle of the grating

-HIP2M2
+HIP2M2 - The Black Cathedral
 -Deathmatch: Added a 2nd Laser Cannon near the staircase leading to the very top room
 -Deathmatch: Added a Mjolnir on top of the support beam across from the one with the Megahealth in the starting room; Can be accessed by doing a slope jump off the entry gate (or rocket jumping)

-HIP2M3
+HIP2M3 - The Catacombs
 -It's now possible to slope jump on top of the ending casket without hitting the end trigger; In Deathmatch this makes it possible to get to the Red Armor from below without a rocket jump
 -Deathmatch: Fixed a spawn point that was in a ceiling
 -Deathmatch: Added a 2nd Double-barreled Shotgun to the casket room in Deathmatch

-HIP3M3
+HIP3M3 - Limbo
 -The button that reveals the Mjolnir is now only shootable the one time, so it'll be properly auto-triggered in Deathmatch
 -Deathmatch: Fixed the spawn flags on a couple 25 health items that are supposed to be replaced by 15 healths in Deathmatch, located in the hallway bend where you can open and drop through a grate to get to the water area

-HIP3M4
+HIP3M4 - The Gauntlet
 -Deathmatch: Fixed a spawn point that was in the floor
 -Deathmatch: Swapped the positions of the Laser Cannon and Mjolnir
 -Deathmatch: Added a 2nd Double Shotgun to the bloody section in the room before the blood dive near the end
 -Deathmatch: The 3 buttons and counter for the trap door in the spike wall room no longer spawn in Deathmatch; They weren't accessible, but my Deathmatch auto-triggering would activate them.

-HIPEND
+HIPEND - Armagon's Lair
 -Deathmatch: Removed the moving platform and invisible wind tunnel, to make way for *him*
 -Deathmatch: Quad Damage and Pentagram removed from the portal above the map; The 100 Health and Red Armor remain